Temially/HTML-Form-Box-Model-and-Display-Positioning-/README.md

 # HTML-Form-Box-Model-and-Display-Positioning-
-An HTML Form using CSS box model and display positioning
+An HTML Form using CSS box model and display positioning (A VGG assignment) This form shows off the CSS box model and display positioning